PRESSING PAST PENTECOST: ELEVEN (EXCERPT OF THE FEASTS OF THE LORD)

 At Passover we are spiritual babies, just having been born again.
 At Pentecost we may have gone a step further.
 When we come to the Blowing of Trumpets, God shares with us His concern for spiritual warfare and the destruction of His enemies.
 The Spirit of the Lord of powerful forces cries war! war! war! in our soul.

-My bowels, my bowels.
-I am pained at my heart, my heart maketh a noise in me, I cannot hold my peace, because thou hast heard, O my soul, the sound of the trumpet, the alarm of war (Jeremiah 4:19).
+O my soul, my soul!
+I am pained in my very heart!
+My heart makes a noise in me; I cannot hold my peace, because you have heard, O my soul, the sound of the trumpet, the alarm of war.
+(Jeremiah 4:19)